 It’s back to school time and for those students that are going off to college, you may be trying to figure out just how you are going to pay your tuition.
-The cost of college can be super expensive because you are required to pay for so much.
-You have your tuition, room & board, college fees, costs of books & supplies, food, and spending money.
-According to The College Board, the average cost for college including room & board during the 2016-2017 school year was $7,560 for students attending a 2-year community college, $14,210 for in-state students at public colleges and $26,100 for private colleges.
-Those costs are just the average and some colleges could be even more.
-Tuition also has a tendency to go up after a few years to keep up with the cost of things like repairs and renovations to the campus.
+The cost of college is extremely expensive because you are required to pay for so much - your tuition, room & board, college fees, costs of books & supplies, food, and spending money, it all adds up!
+According to USNews.com, the average cost for tuition and fees in the 2022-2023 school year was just over $10,000 for students attending a public university, while students at a private university are paying a price tag of $40,000.
+Those costs are just averages and some colleges could be even more.
+Tuition also tends to go up after a few years to keep up with the cost of things like repairs and renovations to the campus.

-The cost of college can sometimes scare people away from attending or even applying for college.
-It may be pricey but that does not mean that it is impossible for you to reduce the amount that you have to pay out of pocket.
-In fact, there are several things that you can do that do not include taking out loans to pay for your college education and some of the additional costs that come along with it.
+The cost of higher education can sometimes scare people away from attending or even applying for college.
+It may be pricey but that does not mean that you can't reduce the amount that you have to pay out of pocket.
+There are several things that you can do that do not include taking out a massive amount of loans to pay for your college education.

 1. Apply for a private scholarship